tlh22/TOMsImport/README.txt

 Plugin Builder Results

-Your plugin ImportWandsworth2 was created in:
+Your plugin TOMsImport was created in:
     C:/Users/IO/AppData/Roaming/QGIS/QGIS3/profiles/default/python/plugins\import_wandsworth

 Your QGIS plugin directory is located at: